seansfkelley/nas-download-manager/README.md

 ## TODO

-- [ ] allow specifying IPs as the hostname
 - [ ] register as a URL handler (would have to add a document-level handler to catch registered outbound links)
 - [ ] audit error-handling (promise-catching, mostly)
 - [ ] determine how to merge `browser.d.ts` and `DefinitelyTyped/chrome` (which has a different shape, specifically, around Promises v. callbacks)